 I’m kind of wondering how this years festival will go, as it will be very different to last year.
 I hope just as good but different.

 Looking forward to this one stirs up memories from the last one too.
-The video below features some of the artists from last years festival.

 Anyway our list of ‘one or two’ things to do in the morning before we set out has grown considerably…